selected pieces 2023-2025 □ǍḒ∏#‡€*≠™

 The Office: Season 5, Episode 23

-I asked my college mates to write a sentence that holds an important meaning for them, that represents their individuality or originality, something so personal that it would “hurt” if I painted it over.
+This painting is the result of work.
+It affirms that originality is only truly possible in the absence of an author—not by creating, but rather in the process of doing.
+I asked my fellow artists to write a sentence that holds an important meaning for them, that represents their individuality or originality, something so personal that it would “hurt” if I painted it over.
 Each sentence, quote, or saying they contributed was a signifier of a complex abstract idea—one that was itself a derivative or appropriated expression of their individualities.
 Each text is neither the idea it represents, nor the person using that idea to express themselves.

 I wanted to see if it was possible to reverse that dynamic and get something original from references—a referent.
 At first glance, the process may seem like just another example of pastiche—a collage of symbolic texts.
 But each time something is written, I overpaint it to disrupt immediate intertextuality—simultaneous contrast of meanings, that might suggest an author’s intent.

 Of course it is impossible to completely escape signification.
-The end result here will still be recognizable as a painting, seemingly inspired by Abstract-Expressionism, with all the semantic baggage that come with it, such as the lone (white male) “genius-artist”, a vanguard theorist, an investment vehicle, an interior design staple, and so on.
+The end result here will still be recognizable as a painting, seemingly inspired by Abstract-Expressionism, with all the semantic baggage that come with it, such as the lone “genius-artist”, a vanguard theorist, an investment vehicle, an interior design staple, and so on.

-However, the real inspiration comes not from 1940s New York studios, but from the streets—specifically, from buffing—the overpainting of graffiti by the communal services.
+However, the real inspiration comes not from 1940s New York studios, but from the streets—specifically, from buffing—the overpainting of graffiti by municipal workers.
 It is fascinating on two levels: first, by graffiti being an act of resistance to capitalist branding and urbanism (to signification); and second, as a visualization of a dialogical activity between graffiti artists and the city.
 It can be regarded as a trace of city’s own agency—the totality of city planning and clean walls provokes its inhabitants to act by spray-painting it with tags and graffiti, which in turn forces the city to react by covering them up with abstract shapes.
-Neither strives to make art, yet the resulting images often have that striking “drunken master” elegance, something most of the celebrated examples of Abstract-Expressionism lack.
+Neither strives to make art, yet the resulting images often have that striking Dionysian “drunken master” elegance, something most of the celebrated examples of Abstract-Expressionism lack.

 In this case texts break the totality of painting and painting resists an imposition of meaning onto it.
 By overpainting the meanings, I also erase authorship, and by doing the work almost mechanically I abstain from mine.
 I’m not just copying a buffing.
 It’s not a simulation of overpainted graffiti, it is an overpainted graffiti.